gpbl/isomorphic500/README.md

 # isomorphic-react-template

-A starting template for building an isomorphic single page web application using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com).
+I am also trying to have a starting template for my projects.
+This is my template for an isomorphic single page web application using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com).
 Includes a small demo app.
-For some background, start with [Isomorphic Flux](https://speakerdeck.com/mridgway/isomorphic-flux).

-### Features
+### Main goals

-* React components are rendered server-side and mounted on the browser.
+- [x] React components are rendered on the server first, then mounted on the client.
-* Server and client share the same routes, thanks to [react-router](https://github.com/rackt/react-router).
+- [x] Share the same routes server and client-side with [react-router](https://github.com/rackt/react-router).
+- [ ] The initial state of the app can be fetched consuming REST APIs (in progress).
+- [ ] Make it working with a Flux architecture ([in progress](https://github.com/gpbl/isomorphic-react-template/issues/4)).
+- [ ] i18n made easy  ([todo](https://github.com/gpbl/isomorphic-react-template/issues/2))
+- [x] Have a nice build script with cache busting.
-* Hot reload for React components with [react-hot-loader](https://github.com/gaearon/react-hot-loader) and [webpack](http://webpack.github.io).
-See [video](http://vimeo.com/100010922).
+- [x] Live development for React components with [react-hot-loader](https://github.com/gaearon/react-hot-loader) and for scss.

+### Inspirations

 ### Setup